 - Glaze lemon poppy seed madeleines with lemon glaze or fill them with homemade or store-bought lemon curd.

-- Finally, make mini madeleines (les petites madeleines in French), but adjust the baking regimen accordingly.
+- Make mini madeleines (les petites madeleines in French), but adjust the baking regimen accordingly.
 It takes time to get to know your oven.

 Recipe FAQ